 I grow mine with Buddleja davidii ‘Black Knight’ and the bright pink rose ‘Thomas a Beckett’.

-For the end of the growing season, here is Euphorbia schlingii (schilling spurge) which flowers from July until September, with wide open plates of flowers:
+For the end of the growing season, here is Euphorbia schlingii, which flowers from July until September, with wide open plates of flowers:

 I know I haven’t mentioned the milky sap.
 It is a skin irritant, so always wear gloves when handling euphorbia.
 You can get away with it for a while, but are likely with repeated exposure to suddenly develop a horrible reaction.
 If you cut the stems for a vase, sear them in boiling water for a few seconds to stop the sap leaking out into the vase and killing the other flowers.

 But don’t let that put you off.
 Remember Edward Scissorhands?
-Euphorbia too means well, and has a beautiful shining presence.
+Most Euphorbias mean well, and have a beautiful shining presence.
+If they outstay their welcome, here’s what to do!